rsksmart/json-rpc-jmeter/README.md

 # About
-This is a Test Suite for JSON RPC compatibility validation of [RSKj](https://github.com/rsksmart/rskj).
+Based on [jmeter-maven-plugin](https://github.com/jmeter-maven-plugin/jmeter-maven-plugin), this is a Test Suite for JSON RPC compatibility validation of [RSKj](https://github.com/rsksmart/rskj).
 It's implemented using Apache JMeter and test every JSON RPC method validating response format and content.
 This is still a BETA but it's fully functional and tests can be incorporated.